jessewzhong/PersonalSite/README.md

 See https://jessewzhong.github.io/PersonalSite/ for the working site

-**Currently Working On:** creating smooth transitions between images
+**Currently Working On:** creating smooth transitions between images by image compression/preloading techniques